 Whichever translation app you download, consider adding at least one back-up (at least a free one) to your phone before you travel.
 Apps can get buggy, and you never want to be without any type of translation tool at your fingertips!

 We’ve come a long way from the days of hauling around dictionaries in multiples languages while traveling.
-Technology makes it easy to read road signs and menus and converse in foreign languages during your travels.
+These best translation apps for your smart devices are so easy to use, and technology makes it easy to read road signs and menus and converse in foreign languages during your travels.
 Whether your phone of choice is an iPhone or Android, there is a great translation app out there for you.
+And apps are eco-friendly choices too.

 Photo credit: Lululemon Athletica